Form 1023 Paperwork, In Millions of Hours, 1986 to 2016

 (available in pdf as well; send email request)

-As described on this page, the information below is out of date.
+As described on this page, the information below refers to an earlier version of Form 1023.

 Pages 9 and 10 - Financial Statements